mkingopng/AWS_presentation/presentation/PRESENTATION.md

 - Rust throws a LOT more errors during development,
 - the frustration is eased somewhat by the excellent messages the compiler provides.
 - the size of the Rust zip file is substantially smaller than the Python equivalent

-- Rust is apparently very popular
-- However there are not many Rust developers.
-This seems odd
+- Rust is apparently very popular, but there are not many Rust developers.
+This seems odd.
-- Rust has a really steep learning curve.
-55% of Developers who start learning Rust give up due to the difficulty
 - Rust is not as mature as Python

 <!--